laravel-enso/select/README.md

 	`name` - the name of the input (optional)
 	`multiple` - multiple selectable options (optional)
 	`selected` - the selected option.
-Can be primary value or Array for select with multiple (optional) `params` - list of parameters from the same table. format: params: { 'fieldName': 'fieldValue' } (optional) `pivotParams` - list of parameters (ids) from pivot tables. format: pivotParams: { 'table': { id: value } } (optional) `customParams` - anything.
+Can be primary value or Array for select with multiple (optional) `placeholder` - custom placeholder when no option in selected (optional) `params` - list of parameters from the same table. format: params: { 'fieldName': 'fieldValue' } (optional) `pivotParams` - list of parameters (ids) from pivot tables. format: pivotParams: { 'table': { id: value } } (optional) `customParams` - anything.
 Using customParams implies that you rewrite the 'getOptionsList' method from the SelectListBuilder Trait.
 You must use the static::buildSelectList method in order to format the query result in the expected format. (optional)